 Like Islander fans before us, Devils fans will start a whistle, and punctuate it with the entire crowd (except for those rooting for the visiting team -- and, depending on the team, sometimes even them, as the Rangers are not admired around the NHL) yelling, "Rangers suck!"
 What we add to the old Islander chant is a reminder that "suck" used to mean not, "They are very bad," but, "They perform perverted sex acts," is, "Flyers swallow!"
 A lot of people bring children to the games, and I don't want to have to be the one to explain that chant.

 This chant will usually start from the east side balcony, from Section 232, home of the 232 Crazies.
-They used to be the 228 Crazies at the Meadowlands, but, like the Bleacher Creatures having to move from Section 39 to Section 203 at the new Yankee Stadium, they had to change.
+They used to be the 228 Crazies at the Meadowlands, but, like the Bleacher Creatures having to move from Section 39 to Section 203 at the new Yankee Stadium, they had to change their number.
 They're rowdy, but they're not that crazy -- unless you're a Ranger or Flyer fan who wants to start something.

 As I said, the police have a significant presence outside.
 Your walk back to your car, or to Penn Station, will be completely safe.
 If anyone does try to hassle you, a cop to complain to will not be far away.